joejag/aws_exam_notes/databases.md

 - Types of migrations:
   - Supports homogenus migartions: Oracle to Oracle
   - Supports hetrogeneous migrations: MS SQL to Aurora
-- Can target normal suspects, plus ElasticSearch, Kenisis, DocumentDB
+- Can target normal suspects, plus ElasticSearch, Kinesis, DocumentDB
 - Summary
   - DMS migrates databases from one place to another
   - same engine or different engines